Marioshad/foodvault/README.md

 1. Railway will automatically detect your Node.js application
 2. The deployment will start automatically when you push changes to your GitHub repository
 3. Railway will use the scripts defined in `package.json` and `nixpacks.toml` to build and start your application
+4. The server listens on '0.0.0.0' (all network interfaces) as required by Railway
-4. Once deployed, you can access your application via the URL provided by Railway
+5. Once deployed, you can access your application via the URL provided by Railway

 ### 5. Database Migrations